Distances and Time Series

 A solution to this is called dynamic time warping.

-The basic idea is to allow acceleration or deceleration of signals along the time dimension.
+The basic idea is to allow stretching or compressing of signals along the time dimension.

 Classic applications